sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Acute-Lymphoblastic-Leukemia/README.md

 <br><br>

 <a href="./projects/TensorFlowFlexUNet/Acute-Lymphoblastic-Leukemia/evaluation.csv">evaluation.csv</a><br>
-The loss (categorical_crossentropy) to this Acute-Lymphoblastic-Leukemia/test was not low and dice_coef_multiclass high as shown below.
+The loss (categorical_crossentropy) to this Acute-Lymphoblastic-Leukemia/test was very low and dice_coef_multiclass very high as shown below.
 <br>
 <pre>
 categorical_crossentropy,0.0285